-Here are four steps to make managing your loan repayments as easy as possible.
+Here are 6 steps to make managing your loan repayments as easy as possible.

 Treat your repayments like any other bill and account for them in your budget.
 This can help prevent you being left short the week before payday.